The IBR project is a non-profit initiative that encourages and guides companies to act responsibly when doing business in Iran.

 These forums include:

-IBR has already carried out a number of Informational Sessions in 2017 with companies, industry associations and government.
+IBR has already carried out a number of Informational Sessions in 2017 and 2018 with companies, industry associations, financial and development institutions and government.

 IBR neither promotes nor opposes business investment in Iran.
 We seek only to facilitate adherence to responsible business standards.